 A Category instance defined outside of the OCCI specification MUST use a Category scheme unique to the provider, e.g. http://example.com/occi#.
-The term of a provider-specific Category instance can be any string corresponding to a "token" as defined in RFC2616 [6].
+The term of a provider-specific Category instance can be any string corresponding to a "token" as defined by the OCCI Rendering documents.

 An attribute introduced by a provider-specific Category MUST use an attribute name prefix.
 This prefix MUST NOT be the "occi." prefix which is reserved for the OCCI specification.
 Domain-specific attribute names SHOULD use a prefix consisting of the provider's reverse domain name, e.g. "com.example.".